 Quality programs possess characteristics that support and promote healthy learning and development.
 A 2011 issue brief from the After School Alliance outlines 8 common characteristics of quality after school programs:

 - Ongoing assessment and improvement</BL>

-Through commitment to quality improvement, programs can ensure positive results in student achievement, behavior and family and social life.
-Read the full issue brief to learn more about the characteristics of quality afterschool programs.
+Through a commitment to quality improvement, programs can ensure positive results in student achievement, behavior and family and social life.
+Read the full issue brief to learn more about the characteristics of quality after school programs.